In this article, I’ll show you how you can create a progress bar to check the progress of your macro while it’s running using VBA in Excel.

 - Here I’ve used the BackColor property of a Label object to measure the progress.
 But you can use any relevant property that may suit your need.

-So, this is the process to develop a progress bar to measure the progress while a Macro is running using VBA in Excel.
+So, this is the process to develop a progress bar to measure the progress while a macro is running using VBA in Excel.
 Do you have any questions?
 Feel free to ask us.
-And don’t forget to visit our site ExcelDemy for more posts and updates.